-What is a LOSS Team?
+What is a Local Outreach to Suicide Survivor (L.O.S.S.)
+Team?

-LOSS – Local Outreach to Suicide Survivors – is an active suicide postvention model.
-This model involves two or more trained volunteers, called a LOSS Team, who proactively go to the scene of a suicide to provide immediate support to those left behind.
+L.O.S.S. – Local Outreach to Suicide Survivors – is an active suicide postvention model.
+This model involves two or more trained volunteers, called a L.O.S.S.
+Team, who proactively go to the scene of a suicide to provide immediate support to those left behind.
 At least one of these two trained volunteers is a survivor of a suicide loss.

-The LOSS Team model was originally created by Dr. Frank Campbell at the Baton Rouge Crisis and Trauma Center in 1998.
+The L.O.S.S.
+Team model was originally created by Dr. Frank Campbell at the Baton Rouge Crisis and Trauma Center in 1998.
 Dr. Campbell identified that it was taking loss survivors an average of more than four years before they reached out for support.

-A LOSS Team at the scene of a suicide provides loss survivors with practical support and a connection to resources.
+A L.O.S.S.
+Team at the scene of a suicide provides loss survivors with practical support and a connection to resources.
 And, most importantly, they provide an instillation of hope.